gvwilson/sensibleadventures/bookster/bookster.md

 cart-wide streets that turned back on themselves like tangled yarn.
 Here, the afternoon sun turned a carp pond silver.
-There, a vanity garden tumbled down a wall, rank upon rank of flowers standing bright and proud in defiance of the impending drought.
+There, a vanity garden tumbled down a wall, rank upon rank of flowers standing bright and proud in defiance of the fear of drought.

 The travelers dispersed the moment they arrived, some to visit family, others hurrying straight to particular shops.
 The Forecastlers who greeted them seemed cheerful enough, but the second thing out of their mouths was invariably, "We don't know either."
 The third was usually, "You won't like the price."
-In the two and a half days since the mountain had changed course, people had been buying all the flour, smoked cheese, and dried fruit they could find.
+In the two and a half days since the mountain had changed course, people had bought all the flour, smoked cheese, and dried fruit they could find.
 Candles, too, and cotton for bandages, and jars for storing water.
 Prices had gone up like kites in a strong wind.

 "Everyone got all panicky," an old woman grumbled when Laeuc, Erileine, and the bookster stopped to look at the preserves she was